infracamp/infracamp/docs/mission/continuous-deployment.md

 - Red flag service: Central service with direct impact on security (dealing with user credentials, access to sensitive data, etc.)
+  - Minimal codebase
+  - Protected master branch (pull request)
+  - extended static metrics, code coverage
+  - manual testing checklist

 - Yellow flag service: Central service with direct impact on availability of the whole service.

 - Blue flag service: Robust against outage of other Blue flag services.

+To mitigate considerations for red and yellow flag services, we want to use collaboration tooling like git.

 ## Deploy multiple times per day